 • The District e-newsletter (“SchoolGram”)

 • News releases to local newspapers such as the Ken-Ton Bee

-• The District website and Facebook page
+• The District website and social media pages

 • District publications such as the calendar

-Also, representatives from outside media outlets such as newspapers and television stations occasionally desire to visit schools during the school day to report on educational matters and highlight student accomplishments and distinctions.
-It is not unusual for students to occasionally be interviewed and for photographs or video of students to be featured for print and broadcast purposes.
+Also, representatives from outside media outlets such as newspapers and television stations occasionally desire to visit our schools during the school day to report on educational matters and highlight student accomplishments and distinctions.
+It is not unusual for students to be interviewed and for photographs or video of students to be featured for print and broadcast purposes.

-The “Exclusion from Student Photographs, Interviews and Recordings” form does not constitute written notification regarding the disclosure of directory information as specified under FERPA, and this form does not include yearbooks.
+The “Exclusion from Student Photographs, Interviews, and Recordings” form does not constitute written notification regarding the disclosure of directory information as specified under FERPA, and this form does not include yearbooks.
 If you do not wish for your child to be included in yearbooks, please contact your child’s school.
 Parents who notify the District regarding the disclosure of directory information as specified under FERPA will automatically be excluded from District communications.
 At any time, parents who choose to have their children excluded may change their preference either indefinitely or only for a specific purpose by contacting their school.